-He’d reached his favorite part of the trail, the top of a hill that always sent him airborne down an embankment that veered off to the left.
-More than once he’d nearly ended up in the seagrass that grew along the trail, but he always managed to right the bike at the last second.
+He’d reached his favorite part of the trail, the top of a hill that always sent him airborne down an embankment that veered off to the right.
+More than once, he’d nearly ended up in the seagrass that grew along the trail, but he always managed to right the bike at the last second.
 He laughed out loud at the thrill of flying through the air on the bike and landed hard, still on the bike and on the trail.
 But just barely.

 He got his thrills from exercise these days, thirteen years after giving up alcohol.
-A binge drinking habit from his college days hadn’t aged well, and he’d had the choice of quitting drinking or finding another line of work.
-Since he’d couldn’t imagine doing anything other than working in the fire service, giving up his new job as a probationary firefighter in Worcester, Massachusetts hadn’t been an option.
+A binge-drinking habit from his college days hadn’t aged well, and he’d had the choice of quitting drinking or finding another line of work.
+Since he couldn’t imagine doing anything other than working in the fire service, giving up his new job as a probationary firefighter in Worcester, Massachusetts hadn’t been an option.
 The department had sent him to thirty days of rehab with the edict to quit drinking or find another job.
 So he’d kicked it, but it had been the hardest thing he’d ever done, hands down.

 Staying sober had been his primary goal ever since, and fitness had played a huge role in making that happen by giving him a more productive way to spend his time away from work.
-He pushed himself until he was so exhausted he fell into dreamless sleep when he finally went to bed at the end of every long day.
+He pushed himself until he was so exhausted, he fell into dreamless sleep when he finally went to bed at the end of every long day.

 Sobriety was a daily challenge.
-He’d never lost the desire drink, but he’d learned to control it, to channel it into more productive pursuits.
+He’d never lost the desire to drink, but he’d learned to control it, to channel it into more productive pursuits.
 Daily AA meetings helped, and he tried to never miss a day, although that became more difficult this time of year.

 Mason completed one lap around the land conversancy Mrs. Chesterfield had deeded to the island upon her death, and after gauging the sun-to-horizon ratio, decided to take a second loop around the four mile path.
 Approaching the jump, he sped up, looking for even more height this time.
 As he cleared the incline, he noticed flames and smoke in the distance, which took his attention off the landing—only for a second.
-But that’s all it took.
+But that was all it took.
 He landed wrong and flipped over the handlebars, landing hard on his left side several feet from the path.

 The impact knocked the wind out of him for a full minute.
-He lay on the ground staring up at the sky, watching as daylight faded to twilight and wondering if he was badly injured or only momentarily stunned.
+He lay on the ground, staring up at the sky, watching as daylight faded to twilight and wondering if he was badly injured or only momentarily stunned.